d11wtq/whittle/README.md

 There are some runnable examples included in the examples/ directory.
 Playing around with these would probably be a useful exercise.

+If you have any examples you'd like to contribute, I will gladly add them to the repository.

 ## TODO

   - Provide a more powerful (state based) lexer algorithm, or at least document how users can